Rock Island and The Quad Cities

 • Noon: Start the day with a tour of Mississippi River Distilling Company (303 N. Cody Rd., LeClaire IA).
 See the entire process from cleaning, milling and cooking the grain to fermentation to bottling and everything in between.
 Afterwards, enjoy a cocktail or flight of spirits in the Cody’s Cocktail house.

 • Lunch: Head into Davenport and grab lunch downtown at Armored Gardens (315 Pershing Ave., Davenport IA), a local favorite designed to give you a country club vibe.
-Enjoy regular or even vegan barbecue and choose from 100 beers on tap.
+Enjoy upscale pub food (with vegetarian and vegan offerings!) and choose from 100 beers on tap.

 • Afternoon: See how beer is made at Great River Brewery (332 E. 2nd Street, Davenport IA).
 From hops to canning, you’ll learn everything there is to know on one of these free tours.
 After the tour, stick around for a beer in the bar or on the patio -- they’re half price if the bridge span is open.

 • Dinner: Grab a bite at Front Street Brewery (208 E. River Drive, Davenport IA).
 This brewpub is nestled inside a century-old brick and wood warehouse.
 Enjoy some cozy comfort food inside or out in the beer garden.

 • After dinner: If you need one more drink before heading to bed, stop by Cru (221 Brady Street) a wine bar with a fantastic seasonal cocktail menu and selection of craft beers.
 They’re known for themed pop-up bar nights (think Harry Potter, Tipsy Pineapple Tiki Bar and roaring 20’s-style speakeasy).